Next: iklib symbols plists, Previous: iklib symbols comparison, Up: iklib symbols [Index]

 The same processing happens when we evaluate multiple expressions with

-in the context of the same interaction environment.
+evalin the context of the same interaction environment.

-if the symbol object loc has a proper value in its
+Return #t if the symbol object loc has a proper value in its

-if the field value
+value field; return #f if the field value is set to

 the unbound object.